PushpenderIndia/StoryScape/README.md

 65e090a8817eff4d91da58b0)

 4.  **Other Technologies:** In addition to React, Flask, and machine learning models, our application utilizes a range of other technologies to enhance performance, security, and user experience.
 These include:

-    -   **Gradio:** A user-friendly library for creating connection between front end and ml models, enabling seamless integration of AI features into our application. 🚀🤝
     -   **Celery:** Comic Generation usually takes more than 30 secs, which can leads to 502 Gateway error, so we've implemented Celery Worker by which the comic generation pipeline will be executed on server.
     -   **Redis** It is used as Broker & Caching Database to boost the performance & also used in developing flask api for showing comic progress on fronted (Loading Page)
     -   **MongoDB** For Storing user informations & other important data